sgotzler/ENGL-258/elements.md

 <!-- Content -->
 <h2 id="content">In-Class Play Sessions</h2>
 <p>Throughout the term we will be engaging in critical play sessions during class time to explore, experiment with, analyze and critique a range of digital and analog games.
-The embodied and affective dimensions of play can elicit powerful feelings — e.g., of joy, animosity, or even vulnerability — which students may not usually encounter in the classroom.
+The embodied and affective dimensions of play can elicit powerful feelings — of joy, animosity, or even vulnerability — which students may not usually encounter in the classroom.

 Our gameplay activities are designed to furnish a critical perspective on games as culture, and we will strive to create an environment for exploring alternate play practices that embrace difference.
-As such, our gameplay activities should be undertaken in a critically engaged spirit that welcomes participation from players of all backgrounds and from all levels of gaming experience or ability — these activities are <strong>never</strong> really about winning.
+As such, our gameplay activities should be undertaken in a critically engaged spirit that welcomes participation from players of all backgrounds and from all levels of gaming experience or ability — these activities are <strong>never</strong> about winning.
 </p>

-<h2 id="content">Extended Play/h2>
+<h2 id="content">Extended Play</h2>
 <p>In addition to our normal class meetings, we will be holding several “extended play sessions” throughout the term.
 These will operate like screenings for a film course and will provide us with the space and time necessary to engage with long-form gameplay of select titles.
 These are mandatory events and will serve as out of class time towards your credit hours, the same way reading a novel outside of class for homework would.
 </p>